techthevote/techthevote.github.io/index.md

         <div class="home">
           <img src="{{site.baseurl}}/assets/images/main-cta.png" class="main-cta">
           <div class="above-fold-text">
             People should vote.
-You can help.
-We all agree this election is important.
-Your products can help people vote so this election represents the America we live in.
-A simple 1-day integration can make a difference.
+Our industry can help.
+People use our products everyday, and now our products can help people vote.
+We can each do something in a couple hours that can make a big difference.
           </div>

           <div class="cta-arrow">